 After the vibrant celebrations of Navratri and Dussehra, our focus will shift to the upcoming festival of Diwali.
 Known as the festival of lights, Diwali is a time for joy, celebration, and deep-rooted traditions.
 Diwali, or Deepavali, is one of the most widely celebrated festivals in India, encompassing a five-day festive period that begins with Dhanteras and culminates with Bhaiya Dooj.
 According to the Hindu calendar, Diwali falls in the month of Kartik.
-This year, Diwali will be celebrated on November 1, 2024.
+This year, Diwali will be celebrated on October 31, 2024, as per the Hindu calendar.
 As the date approaches, preparations for the festival start well in advance.
 On the day of Diwali, devotees worship Goddess Lakshmi and Lord Ganesha to seek their blessings for prosperity and well-being.

 Also Read: Diwali Special: Our 10 Best Barfi Recipes